nearform/nceubadge/docs-source/content/getting-started/using-prototyping-area.md

 Similarly you can read from a button with: digitalRead(BTNA)

+As always, the [Espruino web-site](https://www.espruino.com/) has lots more info and examples.

-This image shows the basic setup:
+This image shows the basic board setup:

 ![Board basics](/images/badge_basics_01.png)